bingotang1981/natt/README.md

 ### Control Flow

 1. The client actively connects to the server's `bindPort`, establishing a **control connection** (long-lived)
-2. The client sends a `Register` message to complete authentication (with Token verification)
+2. The client sends a `Register` message (with `clientId` and Token) to complete authentication
-3. The client sends a `ProxyRequest` to request port mapping
+3. The client sends a `ConfigQuery` message to request its proxy/rproxy rules
-4. The server replies with `ProxyResponse` and starts listening on the corresponding `remotePort`
+4. The server looks up the rules for the given `clientId`, starts listening on the corresponding `remotePort`s, and replies with a `ConfigResponse` containing the rules
+5. The client applies the received configuration — records proxy mappings and starts local RProxy listeners

 ### Proxy Data Flow (External → Internal)